microsoft/Accera/docs/Tutorials/Hello_MatMul.md

 * You should have Accera installed.
 If not, you can find the instructions in [here](../Install/README.md).
 * Be familiar with writing Python and C++ code.
-* Have access to a Raspberry Pi 3 device.

 ### A naive MatMul algorithm